 The Nikon Z9 shoots at 20 FPS RAW and it quickly fills up the camera’s buffer.
 Sports and action shooters benefit a lot from the high frame rate shooting.
 But at the same time, a high-speed memory card is needed to cope with it.

 Other features include shockproof, extreme temperature resistance, and X-ray proof casing.
-It is also compatible with select XQD Devices.

 Should you use an XQD Card for your Nikon Z9?